loshmis/simple-config/readme.md

 });
 ```

-And you can then manipulate with your configuration the same way yo do in Laravel 5 (and 4) application.
+And you can then manipulate with your configuration the same way you do in Laravel 5 (and 4) application.

-Let's assume that you have file called app.php inside your config directory and inside that file you have the following PHP code:
+Let's assume that you have file called **app.php** inside your config directory and inside that file you have the following PHP code:

 ```php
 <?php